Carpel Tunnel Syndrome

 - Do not work continuously using the affected hand.
 Take short breaks in between the work involving the affected hand.

-Homoeopathic medicines will help to reduce the pain and stiffness in the joints and regular use of medicine will help to prevent surgery
+Homeopathic medicines will help to reduce the pain and stiffness in the joints and regular use of medicine will help to prevent surgery.

 - Symptoms triggered by Injury.

 - Feels as if the part is bruised or beaten, searches for soft and comfortable surfaces

 - Getting cold

 - The bones and joints are stiff, sore and weak

 - Decreased appetite, Offensive green stool with undigested food